-- 12.1.2(b) of the TPA expressly and exhaustively lists the "sole[]" set of claims that can be submitted to investor-State dispute settlement under the TPA in relation to measures under the scope of Chapter 12 of the TPA, namely: "Articles 10.7 (Expropriation and Compensation), 10.8 (Transfers), 10.12 (Denial of Benefits), and 10.14 (Special Formalities and Information Requirements)."713 - 332.
-The Chapter 12 MFN Clause cannot be relied upon to negate the facial language of Article 12.1.2(b) or to subvert the common intention and express will of Colombia and the United States to limit the category of claims that may be submitted to arbitration.
-Allowing Claimants to rely upon the Chapter 12 MFN Clause to bring claims for alleged breaches of protections that are not listed in 12.1.2(b) would-contrary to well-established principles of treaty interpretation714-deprive that provision of effet utile.715 - 333.
-International investment tribunals faced with similar situations have consistently held that MFN clauses do not create consent.
-For example, the A11Y Ltd. v.
-Czech Republic tribunal considered and rejected arguments similar to those advanced by Claimants in the instant case.
-In that case, as discussed above, claimant was
+- 331. As explained below, both the text of the TPA and the consistent case law on the subject demonstrate that the Chapter 12 MFN Clause cannot validly be relied upon to expand the State Parties' consent. - 332.
+As discussed above, the incorporation of a dispute resolution mechanism through the Chapter 12 MFN Clause would be contrary to the express terms of the TPA.
+As noted earlier, Article 12.1.2(b) of the TPA expressly and exhaustively lists the "sole[]" set of claims that can be submitted to investor-State dispute settlement under the TPA in relation to measures under the scope of Chapter 12 of the TPA, namely: "Articles 10.7 (Expropriation and Compensation), 10.8 (Transfers), 10.12 (Denial of Benefits), and 10.14 (Special Formalities and Information Requirements)."
+704 - of Article 12.1.2(b) or to subvert the common intention and express will of Colombia and the United States to limit the category of claims that may be submitted to arbitration.
+Allowing Claimant to rely upon the Chapter 12 MFN Clause to bring claims for alleged breaches of protections that are not listed in 12.1.2(b) would-contrary to well-established principles of treaty interpretation705-deprive that provision of effet utile.706

-713 RLA-0001, TPA, Article 12.1.2(b).
+704 RL-0001, TPA, Article 12.1.2(b).

-714 See CLA-0015, Canfor Corp. v.
+705 See CL-0014, Canfor Corp. v.
 United States of America and Terminal Forest Products Ltd. v.
-The United States of America, UNCITRAL Consolidated Case (de Mestral, Robinson, van den Beg), Decision on Preliminary Questions, 6 June 2006 ("Canfor"), ¶ 324 ("every provision of an international agreement must have meaning, because it is presumed that the State Parties that negotiated and concluded that agreement intended each of its provisions to have an effect."); CLA-0095, Wintershall, ¶ 165 ("Nothing is better settled as a common cannon of interpretation in all systems of law than that a clause must be so interpreted as to give it a meaning rather than so as to deprive it of meaning.
+The United States of America, UNCITRAL Consolidated Case (de Mestral, Robinson, van den Beg), Decision on Preliminary Questions, 6 June 2006, ¶ 324 ("every provision of an international agreement must have meaning, because it is presumed that the State Parties that negotiated and concluded that agreement intended each of its provisions to have an effect."); CL-0088, Wintershall (Award), ¶ 165 ("Nothing is better settled as a common cannon of interpretation in all systems of law than that a clause must be so interpreted as to give it a meaning rather than so as to deprive it of meaning.
 This is simply an application of the wider legal principle of effectiveness which requires favouring an interpretation that gives to every treaty provision an 'effet utile.'") (internal citations omitted).

-715 Claimants' interpretation likewise ignores the context of the treaty, including the Chapter 10 MFN Footnote.
-As discussed in Section III.C above, the Chapter 10 MFN Footnote prevents the Chapter 10 MFN Clause from being used to import dispute resolution provisions from other treaties.
-RLA-0001, TPA, Art.
+706 Claimant's interpretation likewise ignores the context of the treaty, including the Chapter 10 MFN Footnote.
+As discussed in Section III.B.3(d) above, the Chapter 10 MFN Footnote prevents the Chapter 10 MFN Clause from being used to import dispute resolution provisions from other treaties.
+RL-0001, TPA, Art.
 10.4, fn.
-2. As a result, Section B of Chapter 10 (the dispute resolution section) cannot be altered by reference to other treaties.
-In invoking Chapter 12 of the TPA, Claimants are relying on Section B of Chapter 10 (which is incorporated, with limits, into Chapter 12).
-To endorse Claimants attempt to create consent using the Chapter 12 MFN Clause would thus also be to deprive the Chapter 10 MFN Footnote of effet utile.
+2. As a result, Section B of Chapter 10 (the dispute resolution

-predicating its claims on the U.K.-Czech BIT, which contained a dispute resolution clause that applied only to a limited set of claims.716 Like Claimants in this case, the A11Y Ltd. claimant invoked the Chapter 12 MFN Clause to import a broader dispute resolution provision from another treaty, and on that basis purported to bring claims that were not included on the primary treaty's list of authorized claims.717

-334. In evaluating and ultimately rejecting the claimant's argument, the A11Y Ltd. tribunal recalled the extensive case law on the subject of MFN clauses, noting that
+- 334. International investment tribunals faced with similar situations have consistently held that MFN clauses do not create consent.
+For example, the A11Y Ltd. v.
+Czech Republic tribunal considered and rejected arguments similar to those advanced by Claimant in the instant case.
+In that case, as discussed above, the claimant was predicating its claims on the U.K.-Czech BIT, which contained a dispute resolution clause that applied only to a limited set of claims.
+707 Like Claimant in this case, the A11Y Ltd. claimant invoked a similar MFN clause to import a broader dispute resolution provision from another treaty, and on that basis purported to bring claims that were not included on the primary treaty's list of authorized claims.
+708 - 335.
+In evaluating and ultimately rejecting the claimant's argument, the A11Y Ltd. tribunal recalled the extensive case law on the subject of MFN clauses, noting that